 After discovering many of Hollywood’s dirty little secrets while working for 20th Century Fox, I left and spent five years with Apple as a consultant.
 Since then, I've moved to Europe and written my first novel (based on those dirty little Hollywood secrets).

-I have given interviews about Apple and/or the technology sector as a whole to the BBC, ABC, NBC, PBS, Huffington Post Live, BBC Radio 5 Live, Capital magazine (France), and Revista Veja (Brazil).
-I’m also quoted in multiple books about Apple.
+I have given interviews to the BBC, ABC, NBC, PBS, Huffington Post Live, BBC Radio 5 Live, Capital magazine (France), and Revista Veja (Brazil).

 My writing is read by millions of people each month.